freeletics/khonshu/docs/codegen/compose-injection.md

 # Injecting Composables

-For the rare case that an object needs to be shared between UI and other components, MAD's Codegen supports injecting objects into the annotated Composable.
+For the rare case that an object needs to be shared between UI and other components, Khonshu's Codegen supports injecting objects into the annotated Composable.
 Any parameter of that function that is not the `state` or `sendAction` parameter will be looked up through the generated Dagger component.